Nachthirsch/lastfmchartmaker/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## ⚖️ License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements

 - [Last.fm API](https://www.last.fm/api) for providing access to music listening data